 1. Introduction

-Individual participant data meta-analysis (IPD-MA) is a type of systematic review, where data gathered from multiple studies are combined and analysed centrally.
+Individual participant data meta-analysis (IPD-MA) is a type of systematic review where data gathered from multiple studies are combined and analysed centrally.
 The capability to standardise subgroup definitions and outcomes across studies, the increased power to investigate other than linear associations, the increased validity and reliability of the subgroups and the flexibility to search for subgroups based on combinations of patient and/or disease characteristics are some of the benefits of using IPD of multiple trials rather than traditional (aggregate) meta-analysis.
 A vivid field of research towards personalised healthcare is the investigation of effect modification.
 For this task, IPD-MA is considered a gold standard as single trials rarely have sufficient power to identify relevant effect modification.

-Effect modification is known to be present in both categorical and/or continuous covariates.
-For example, differences in the treatment effect may be present between smokers and non-smokers.
-In this case, subgroups are already defined and therefore, only confirmatory hypothesis testing may be conducted.
-The investigation of subgroup effects is performed using statistical tools, such as generalised linear models combined with meta-analytical tools, or generalised linear mixed-effects models with interaction terms included.
-Subsequently, the estimated coefficients are checked for statistical significance.
-On the other hand, effect modification across a continuous covariate is more challenging, as the subgroups are non-existent or not be a-priori known.
-A common technique is to categorise the continuous covariate.
-Thereto, subgroups are generated using prior knowledge driven from literature.
-Nevertheless, categorisation has been criticised for misspecification, loss of information and power, inflation of the type I error rate when adjusting for confounding and biased results [1–5].
-Another common practice is to assume linearity over the link function, a method that may also lead to deterioration of power, misspecification and even spurious results [6].
-Therefore, besides confirming a variable if is an effect modifier, we may have to the explore the functional form of the outcome-effect modifier association.
-Various approaches to account for non-linear associations have been developed, such as: fractional polynomials (FPs) [7] and splines.
+Effect modification may occur in categorical and/or continuous covariates: differences in the treatment effect may be present between smokers and non-smokers, or may depend on the age of the patient.
+The investigation of subgroup effects is frequently performed using statistical models, but challenges do exist.
+For example, a common first step is to categorize a continuous covariate.
+However, categorisation has been criticised for misspecification, loss of information and power, inflation of the type I error rate when adjusting for confounding, and biased results [1–5].
+Another common practice is to assume a linear relation between the continuous covariate and (the logit or other transformation of) the outcome, a method that may also lead to deterioration of power, misspecification and even spurious results [6].
+A better practice would be to start with exploring the functional form of the outcome-effect modifier association.
+Various approaches to investigate and if needed account for non-linear associations have been developed, such as fractional polynomials (FPs) [7] and splines.